 After you deploy the monitor, it will be recognized on the machine by its process, cuMonitor.

-There are two entities that the monitor uses on its end:
+The monitor uses the following entities on its end:

-2. Connect to the machines using port 40705 in order to monitor them (for Insights, alerting, etc.).
+- Connect to the machines using port 40705 in order to monitor them (for VDI App, alerting, etc.).

-3. The monitor uploads data to our cloud servers to populate data into Insights.
+- The monitor uploads data to our cloud servers to populate data into the VDI App.

-If you have a proxy, you need to configure it under the monitor settings in Settings > Monitors > Settings.
-Under Proxy Settings, you can configure your proxy.
+If you use a proxy, you need to configure it under Monitors Settings > Proxy Settings.

 US (+Non-EU) customers: